Balthazark/n-puzzle/README.md

 ### Responsive Design

-- A mobile-first approach is intended to be used, ensuring the application is accessible and user-friendly on mobile devices, using modern CSS such as flex box, clamp, calc and media queries for adjusting layout and typography if needed.
+- A mobile-first approach is intended to be used, ensuring the application is accessible and user-friendly on mobile devices, using modern CSS such as flex box, clamp, calc and media queries for adjusting layout.
 Relational units were also used to accommodate users changing their font settings in their browsers.

 ## Assumptions